benjilul/benjidocs/docs/Mods/ItemSwapper.md

 ## Features

-- Switch between items from the inventory
+- Switch between items from the inventory.
-- Show the inventory from an empty hand
+- Show the inventory from an empty hand.
-- Switch between items from shulker boxes in the inventory(requires the mod/plugin on the server)
+- Switch between items from shulker boxes in the inventory(requires the mod/plugin on the server).
-- Item wheel for block pallets
+- Item wheel for block pallets.
 - Item list for dynamic items like tools, food, potions, etc.
-- Fully customizable via resource packs
+- Fully customizable via resource packs.